code4sac/benefisher/INSTALL.md

 10. [Test it out](http://localhost:3000)

 ## Windows
-Once Git, Node and NPM are installed, you can use [Git Bash](http://msysgit.github.io/) to complete the install using the OS X instructions.
+Once Git, Node, NPM, and MySQL are installed, you can use [Git Bash](http://msysgit.github.io/) to complete the install using the OS X instructions.

 # Deployment